prologin/gcc-site/README.md

 # Working on the Backend
 ## First setup

-In the api directory, run the following commands :
+In the api directory, run the following commands:
 ```
 # Create an "isolated environment" where you can install python packages
 python3 -m venv venv
-# Acticate this environment
+# Activate this environment
 . ./venv/bin/activate
 # Install python packages
 pip3 install -r requirements.txt
 ```

-Create the file gccsite/gccsite/settings/dev.py (it's a gitignored file) containing the following :
+Create the file gccsite/gccsite/settings/dev.py (it's a gitignored file) containing the following:

 ```
 from .common import * # noqa